azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## Introducing variables

-Terraform allws you to use multiple .tf files.
+Terraform allows you to use multiple .tf files.
 The terraform commands will effectively merge all of the *.tf files in the current working directory.
 (Note that by design it does _not_ recursively move through sub-directories.)

 So let's create a variables.tf file in the citadel directory and define some of the key variables in there.